jantman/blog/content/2011/01/how-to-get-actual-login-username-when-using-sudo-su.md

-I've had the need to find out the actual username of someone logged in and working as root (via `sudo su -`) to [put it into a subversion commit message][].
+I've had the need to find out the actual username of someone logged in and working as root (via `sudo su -`) to [put it into a subversion commit message](/2011/01/client-side-subversion-commit-message-hooks/).
 This quick little bash script does the trick, and just echos the username.

 ~~~~{.bash}
 #!/bin/bash